 have successfully completed their upper secondary (high school) education (post-16).

 be able to demonstrate proficiency in English.
-The entry requirement for studies at the bachelor's level in Sweden is the equivalent of the Swedish upper secondary course English 6/English B. See English Language Requirements.
+The entry requirement for studies at the bachelor's level in Sweden is the equivalent of the Swedish upper secondary course English 6.
+See English Language Requirements.

 For students who received their final school grades after 31 December 2009, there is an additional entry requirement for mathematics as follows:

-The student must have successfully completed courses in mathematics to reach the level of the Swedish courses Mathematics 1a, 1b or 1c / Mathematics A (approximately 10 years of mathematics studies).
+The student must have successfully completed courses in mathematics to reach the level of the Swedish courses Mathematics 1a, 1b or 1c.

 To meet the entry requirements for master's level (second cycle or graduate) studies, you must:

-have been awarded a Bachelor's degree (equivalent to a Swedish Kandidatexamen) from an internationally recognised university.
+have been awarded a Bachelor's degree (equivalent to a Swedish Kandidatexamen) from an internationally recognized university.

-Generally speaking, to be admitted to a PhD programme, you must:
+Generally speaking, to be admitted to a PhD program, you must:

 - Hold a university degree equivalent to a bachelor’s degree or higher with a focus in the same subject as the intended field of study.
 In most cases, a master’s degree is required.
 Previous studies must have included a degree thesis presenting the results of independent research.